Geospatial Analytics Ph.D. Program Handbook

 The Geospatial Graduate Student Organization is designed to support students in their study of geospatial science and analytics.
 The GGSO provides educational, networking, and other professional development opportunities to connect students in the geospatial community and advance the interests of interdisciplinary geospatial research and education.

-2023-2024 GGSO Officers
+2024-2025 GGSO Officers

-Secretary: Christina Perella
+Internal Affairs Officer: Christina Perella

-Geospatial Forum Chair: Felipe Sanchez
+Geospatial Forum Chair: Rebecca Composto

-Distance Education Representative: Abby Wiese
+Distance Education Representative: Emma Mullens

 Path to Graduation

-The graphic below illustrates the major milestones in the Geospatial Analytics Ph.D. program, with a typical timeline to completion of four years.
+The chart below illustrates the major milestones in the Geospatial Analytics Ph.D. program, with a typical timeline to completion of four years.
 A student may complete the degree in as few as three years but must complete it within ten.

 Coursework